willforge/fairTools/README.md

 # fairTools

-in this repository you will find :
+In this repository you will find :

 1. the [biff] line (a one bit anonymous communication line)
 2. an experiment w/ [Chameleon][Cham] Hashes